dmbarbour/glas/docs/GlasDesign.md

 A program is a value with a known interpretation.
 An application is a program with a known integration.
 The glas system specifies the ".g" language to bootstrap the system and serve as a foundation.
 However, many other models may eventually be supported through the module system.

 A valid ".g" file will compile to `g:(Dict of (Namespace of Method))`.
-The dictionary is a record of [namespaces, interfaces, and mixins](ExtensibleNamespaces.md).
-An application module defines namespace 'app', which implements interfaces recognized by the runtime, such as 'step' for background loops.
-An application may declare abstract methods to access the filesystem, network, or other external resources, to be provided by the runtime.
-See [Glas Apps](GlasApps.md).

-Despite some OOP influences, the ".g" language is more procedural in nature, with some inspiration from [grammars and logic](GrammarAndLogicProgramming.md).
+The dictionary is a record of [namespaces, interfaces, and mixins](GlasProgNamespaces.md).
+An application namespace implements interfaces recognized by the runtime, and may declare abstract methods to be implemented by the runtime; see [glas applications](GlasApps.md).
+Despite OOP influences, the ".g" language is procedural in nature, with some inspiration from [grammars and logic](GrammarAndLogicProgramming.md).

 Methods are compiled to a Lisp-like [abstract assembly](AbstractAssembly.md).
-A proposed set of AST constructors is developed below.
+The proposed set of AST constructors is developed below.

 ### Control Flow